Radio Frequency Identification (RFID)

 What is RFID?

+Passive and Active RFID Technologies.
 Within the RFID arena there are two primary types of technology available, namely Passive and Active.

 A Passive tag does not contain a battery.
 When radio waves from the reader reach the chip’s antenna, the energy is converted by the antenna into electricity that can power up the microchip in the tag.
 The tag is able to send back information stored on the chip.
 Today, simple passive tags cost from 20 Cents to several Euros, depending on the amount of memory on the tag and other features.